hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 | 2021 | Syukuro Manabe and Klaus Hasselmann | Fundamental contributions to climate modeling |
 | 2021 | Giorgio Parisi | Multifractal description of turbulence (with coauthors). |

+"It's goddamned useless to talk about these things!
+It's a complete waste of time!
+The history of these things is nonsense!
+You're trying to make something difficult and complicated out of something that's simple and beautiful!"

+&emsp; -- Richard P. Feynman, to Robert P. Crease, who had asked him about progress towards unification in particle physics; 22 Feb 1985.

 ### References